British Arctic Whaling in the 19th

 (in an age of increasing steam-power).

-with the felting underneath) received attention and the hull down to the
+(presumably along with the felting underneath) received attention and the hull

-waterline was heavily coated in tar.
-Crews assembled; signed articles; and on
+down to the waterline was heavily coated in tar.
+Crews assembled; signed

 The sighting from the crowsnest of a whale brought the rapid launching of two of